webqit/webqit-community.docs/oohtml/README.md

 [Object-Oriented HTML (OOHTML)](https://github.com/webqit/oohtml) is a suite of new DOM features that particularly facilitates writing modular HTML, CSS, and JavaScript *natively* and *more conveniently*.
 It addresses a number of limitions inherent to existing conventions, and welcomes much of the paradigms associated with modern UI development.

-> OOHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716) based on [this explainer](explainer).
+> OOHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716).
 Consider bringing your ideas to the discussion.

 > [Visit project repo](https://github.com/webqit/oohtml).
 > [Visit project homepage](https://webqit.io/tooling/oohtml).